 This is a group art exhibition organised by Maxine Friday and Klaus Schumacher for Artists’ Network Alpujarra.
-The show has been curated by artist Nick Fudge.
+The show has been curated by one of the artists.
 18 artists from various nationalities come together to put on a show that will entice, repel and wow you.

 Dates: 22nd Feb – 24th March

 Venue: Sala de Exposiciones, Jardin Nazari, Vélez de Benaudalla, Granada, Spain.

 The opening times: These can be found on the Nazari garden’s website.
 The gardens are closed for siesta, though it’s worth getting there early to make a day of it and visit the gardens and the show together.

 These are the pieces I have in the show

 The flower painting